 - A 2003 business school study found that, with exactly the same resume but only the first name switched from male-sounding to female-sounding, those polled changed their views of thinking the person was a quality colleague to someone that was not even a desirable colleague.*

-*You can find the research to support these statistics in several of the books I recommend to clients on the topic of female empowerment in the workplace: http://kalamazoo-counseling.com/resources/.
+*You can find the research to support these statistics in several of the books we recommend to clients on the topic of female empowerment in the workplace: http://kalamazoo-counseling.com/resources/.

 Do any of these sounds familiar to you?
 Research shows the power of how the above data affects the lives of professional women.
 The bad news: such patterns have long-term negative consequences (for professional women, partners, and employers).
 The good news: such patterns are changeable.
 You can find your voice as a woman, whether in the workplace or in life.
 In fact, that’s one of our therapist’s specialties!

 What Counseling Professional Women Looks Like

 When we, especially as women, don’t ask for something, we don’t get it.
 So, reach out!
 If you’re struggling to get along with co-workers, battling that B-word that others tend to use to describe assertive and driven women, or want to be more empowered at work, it’s okay to reach out and learn how to better use your strengths.
 Given that, “Empowered women empower women”, I enjoy counseling professional women as almost a business-coach of sorts.
 In addition to owning my own therapy office in Kalamazoo, I own a coaching business that includes supporting other professionals find their voice and empower themselves as they explore their own mental health and life goals.